SmartData-Polito/Mobility_Demand_Genaration/README.md

 For both, it is sufficient to import the python notebook and the .csv file containing the dataset in a jupyter enviroment.

-More instructions are contained inside the notebook.
+More instructions are contained inside each notebook.